rbonestell/ap-mcp-server/README.md

 - **Cache Hit Rate**: ~85% for trending topics and frequent searches
 - **Concurrent Requests**: Optimized for high-throughput applications

+### My Plan Enforcement

+The MCP server includes automatic plan enforcement to prevent AI agents from accessing content outside their authorized AP plan.
+This is enabled by default for safety.

+**Configuration:**

+- Set `AP_ENFORCE_PLAN=true` (default) to enforce plan restrictions on all content requests
+- Set `AP_ENFORCE_PLAN=false` to allow unrestricted content access (use with caution)

+When enabled, all relevant content requests automatically include `in_my_plan=true`, ensuring AI agents only access authorized content.
+This prevents:

+- Accidental access to premium content not in your plan
+- Unexpected API costs from out-of-plan content
+- Compliance issues with content licensing

 ## 💡 AI Usage Patterns

 ### Bulk Operations Workflow